teiResa/teiResa/README.md

 2024-08-13 i think i just crocheted and tried not to puke all day yesterday.
 Today I am working on the wall printed and crocheting the Chubby Chick 🐥

+2024-08-15 working on videos. three new ones recorded and ready (well, transferring via bluetooth) for editing.
+Editing one of the three now.

 -->